 In April 2013, the Company had indirectly received an informal notice from a purported representative of CRA alleging a default under the Convertible Notes.
 On June 18, 2013, GGC and GGCRL directly received a notice from the same purported CRA representative, Joseph Borkowski.
-On June 25, 2013, GGC, in a written response endorsed by Mr. Premraj, refuted (without dispute) the notice based on communications with CRA affiliated directors, lack of corporate authentication and contradictory corporate constitutional documentation which would prohibit GGC from recognizing Mr. Borkowski or Rasia FZE as in control of CRA.
+On June 25, 2013, GGC, in a written response endorsed by CRA's authorized director Mr. Premraj, refuted (without dispute) the notice based on communications with CRA affiliated directors, lack of corporate authentication and contradictory corporate constitutional documentation which would prohibit GGC from recognizing Mr. Borkowski or Rasia FZE as in control of CRA.
 On July 1, 2013, GGC received written confirmation from a director of Consolidated Minerals Pte.
 Ltd. confirming that Consolidated Minerals Pte.
 Ltd. had funded the Convertible Notes to GGCRL, is the beneficial owner of those Notes, and reserves all legal rights to these Convertible Notes, not CRA.
 The owner, Mr. Premraj, and the representative of CRA, Jeffrey Marvin, signed the November 22, 2013 Merger Agreement with Signature Gold Limited which provided that repayment of the Convertible Notes and other GGCRL debt "will be audited and agreed then assumed by Signature Gold as part of this merger transaction.
 The assumption by Signature Gold of the audited Debt and Liabilities of the GGCRL Group is capped at US \$8 million and will only occur following satisfactory audit and acceptance by Signature Gold.
-Following the assumption of any Debt and Liabilities into common shares in Signature Gold at the Issue Price.
+Following the assumption of any Debt and Liabilities of GGCRL Group by Signature Gold, each lender, vendor, creditor, and employee will have the option of converting their respective Debt and Liabilities into common shares in Signature Gold at the Issue Price.
 A repayment schedule of all debt remaining following any conversion elections will be determined once the audit is complete and a reasonable period, not to exceed 30 days, has been allowed for the election of conversions".
 Thus, while including certain amounts claimed to have been advanced in its financial statements to be conservative, the Company has taken the position that the claims to repayment of the Notes are without merit.